gitbreaker222/SvelteStore/README.md

 ### Before/After diffs on state updates:

-(TODO: When in dev-mode) See what has been changed over time.
+See what has been changed over time.
 ![logs](./docs/logs.png)

 ### Full state in SessionStorage

-See the full state tree (TODO: when in dev-mode)
+See the full state tree

 ![full state](./docs/full-state.png)